Julia-Petrova/portfolio/portfolio/concept_sample.md

 This sample provides a high-level overview of the streaming upload feature in a data mart building system and includes links to further reading on the topic.
-It is for a fictional system Datafuel but based on a real product documentation that I wrote.
+It is written for a fictional system called Datafuel but is based on a real product documentation that I created.

 * **Type:** Concept topic
 * **Objective:** An introduction to a new type of data upload in a data mart building system
 * **Audience:** Developers, system analysts, system architects, and deployment teams
-* **Tools Used:** Markdown, Jekyll, Hydejack theme, GitHub Pages
+* **Tools Used:** Markdown, Jekyll, Hydejack theme, and GitHub Pages

 The sample begins below the line.